ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 ## Introduction
 User Actions in FusionAuth are ways to interact with, reward, and discipline users.
 For example, you could use them to temporarily disable a user's login, email a user, or call another application when a certain event occurs.
 From here on we'll refer to User Actions just as Actions.

 An Action can be used for all tenants or just a few.
-Below is a reminder of [Tenants, Groups, and Applications](https://fusionauth.io/docs/v1/tech/core-concepts/).
+Below is a visual reminder of [Tenants, Groups, and Applications](https://fusionauth.io/docs/v1/tech/core-concepts/).

 ```mermaid
 flowchart BT